 Leedy Grange Hall was built in 1903, and acquired by Leedy Grange in 1906.
 This historic building is located near the corner of NW Saltzman Road and NW Cornell Road, in Cedar Mill.

 Membership at Leedy Grange!

 The Grange is a nonprofit, nonpartisan organization based in more than 2,100 hometowns across America.
-We have nearly 150 years of history, a spirit of grassroots advocacy, and a fraternal spirit that we’re happy to share with you.
+We have nearly 150 years of history, a spirit of grassroots advocacy, and a community spirit that we’re happy to share with you.

 We’d love to tell you about the exciting opportunities the Grange offers.
 Stop by a meeting anytime.
 They’re always open to the public.
 If you’d prefer to support rural America and agriculture on your own time, you can look into E-Membership.
 E-Members enjoy the same benefits as community Grange members and have all materials delivered to their inbox.